Tonga eruption: First aid flights take off from Australia, New Zealand | DW | 20.01.2022

 The Australian High Commission in Tonga said that Australia had provided 1 million Australian dollars to the recovery effort.

-New Zealand said that a C-130 Hercules aircraft had departed for Tonga carrying aid supplies.
+New Zealand's foreign Minister Nanaia Mahuta said that a C-130 Hercules aircraft had departed for Tonga carrying aid supplies.

 The Australian military relief ship the HMAS Adelaide is also standing by in Brisbane and is expected to depart for Tonga on Friday.